PET OWNER ASSISTANCE

 - Introducing Your Resident Dog to a New Cat

 - Puppy Socialization

 Cat Behavior Resources

-Is your kitty query missing from our list?
-Contact our Behavior Team at email@example.com for more specialized help.
+Curious about our Community Cats Program?
+Contact our Feline Care Team at firstname.lastname@example.org for more specialized help.

-Community cats, or feral cats, are free-roaming outdoor cats.
-They often live in a colony with other community cats and have one or more caretakers who feed them.
+We urge you to take a look at our Community Cats program Info HERE.
+Community cats, or feral cats, are unsocialized cats and are free-roaming outdoor cats.
+They often live in a colony with other community cats and have one or more caretakers who feed them..
 If they have an ear-tip (top portion of ear removed), this shows that they have been altered and can stay where they were found.
-Please note: many community cats are perceived as friendly in their usual habitat but find it very difficult to adjust to containment in a shelter or home environment.

 Pet cats are animals who are socialized with humans.
 They traditionally have an owner and live indoors, outdoors, or a combination of the two.